chengongpp/go-optimization-guide/docs/02-networking/10k-connections.md

 	A server handling simple echo logic behaves very differently from one performing CPU-bound processing, structured logging, or real-time transformation.
 Additionally, platform-level tunability varies—Linux exposes granular control through sysctl, epoll, and reuseport, while macOS lacks many of these mechanisms.
 In that context, achieving and sustaining 10K+ concurrent connections with real workloads is a demanding, yet practical, benchmark.

 Handling massive concurrency in Go is often romanticized—*"goroutines are cheap, just spawn them!"*—but reality gets harsher as we push towards six-digit concurrency levels.
-Serving 10K+ concurrent sockets isn't just about throwing hardware at the problem; it's about building architecture that respects the OS, runtime, and network layers.
+Serving over 10,000 concurrent sockets isn’t something you solve by scaling hardware alone—it requires an architecture that works with the OS, the Go runtime, and the network stack, not against them.

 ## Embracing Go’s Concurrency Model

 Go’s lightweight goroutines and its powerful runtime scheduler make it an excellent choice for scaling network applications.
 Goroutines consume only a few kilobytes of stack space, which, in theory, makes them ideal for handling tens of thousands of concurrent connections.
 However, reality forces us to think beyond just spinning up goroutines.
 While the language’s abstraction makes concurrency almost “magical,” achieving true efficiency at this scale demands intentional design.

-When you run a server that spawns one goroutine per connection, you’re effectively relying on the runtime scheduler to context-switch between thousands of execution threads.
-It’s crucial to understand that although goroutines are relatively inexpensive, they aren’t free—each one contributes to memory usage and scheduling overhead.
+Running a server that spawns one goroutine per connection means you’re leaning heavily on the runtime scheduler to juggle thousands of concurrent execution paths.
+While goroutines are lightweight, they’re not free—each one adds to memory consumption and introduces scheduling overhead that scales with concurrency.
 Thus, the first design pattern that should be adopted is to ensure that each connection follows a clearly defined lifecycle and that every goroutine performs its task as efficiently as possible.

 Let’s consider a basic model where we accept connections and delegate their handling to separate goroutines: